 - A phony reference: Putting your friend’s contact information and saying they are your former boss, for example, is a no-no.

-- A high-profile person at your company that you didn’t actually work with: Perhaps you worked at Dell as a junior marketing manager.
+- Someone at your company that you don’t have experience working with: Perhaps you worked at Dell Technologies as a junior marketing manager.
 You wouldn’t use CEO Michael Dell as a reference.
 Having a high profile person as a contact isn’t useful if they have no actual experience working with you.

 - Someone that fired you: Unless you want a bad recommendation, don’t use your boss that fired you as a reference.